Trefecca Fawr

 Trefecca Fawr is a well-preserved 17th-century Welsh gentry house located in Talgarth, Powys.
 Constructed in approximately 1650, the property has been owned by various notable individuals including Thomas Harris (in the 18th century) and the Gwynne family (in the 18th and 19th centuries).
-The two-storey gentry house is listed at Grade I by Cadw, and the surrounding land is listed as a Grade II landscape.
+The two-storey gentry house is listed as Grade I by Cadw, and the surrounding land is listed as a Grade II landscape.
 This property should not be confused with nearby Trefeca College, although the histories of the two are intertwined.

 Ownership history

 Though the original owner is hard to determine, shortly after its construction in 1650 Trefecca Fawr became one of the residences of the powerful landowner Rebecca Prosser.

 By the late 17th century the property switched hands to Thomas Harris (1705–1782), a cousin of the Prosser family.
 The brother of the religious reformer Howell Harris (1714–1773), Thomas Harris became the sheriff of Brecknock in 1768 and subsequently bought estates in Trefecca and Tregunter.
 In the early 19th century the property was used as accommodation for his brother's religious college, but his descendants allegedly lost ownership of the Trefecca estate in 1842 through gambling.

 By the turn of the 20th century, Trefecca Fawr was purchased by the notable Gwynne family, who have historical ties in Wales dating back to the medieval period.
 These Gwynnes were descendants of Marmaduke Gwynne of Garth, who had supported Howell Harris during the Welsh Methodist revival.
 The Gwynne family's ownership of Trefecca Fawr is attested by their coat of arms which hangs above the central stone arch and door.
 The house was subsequently sold by the Gwynne family in 1930, and switched ownership multiple times before being purchased by the current owners in 1996.
-The house remains a private property and is not open to visitors.
+The house remains private property and is not open to visitors.